 Corporate lawyers who specialize in Contract Negotiations and Legal Document Review attract higher average salaries of around R342,000 to R352,000 per year.
 Those who deal with Mergers and Acquisitions and Corporate law make around R250,000 to R300,000 a year.

-Corporate Lawyer’s salary according to Educational Background
+What is the Corporate Lawyer’s salary according to Educational Background?

 Not surprisingly, work experience alone does not influence a corporate lawyer’s salary.
 The educational qualification also plays a role in determining an individual’s salary.

 Predictably, a higher background in education results in a more robust paycheck.
 On average, an attorney’s salary in South Africa rises by 57% if a lawyer has a Master’s degree rather than only a Bachelor’s.
 The salary further increases by 68% after a Ph.D.
 Although higher education is significantly more expensive, it is clearly a wise investment to make.